-In the age of the COVID-19 pandemic, with its bar and restaurant closures and stay-at-home orders, people continue to drink—but in vastly different ways than they did before.
+In the age of the pandemic, with its bar and restaurant closures and stay-at-home orders, people continue to drink—but in vastly different ways than they did before.
 Despite an overall increase in liquor sales in the month following most regions’ shutdowns, many smaller distilleries across the U.S. are hanging on by a bare thread.

 According to the American Craft Spirits Association, in the absence of government stimulus, as many as two-thirds of its members might be forced to shutter within three months.
 The peril is amplified due to the fact that on-premise sales tend to make up a disproportionately larger share of profits for smaller distilleries than they do for their macro counterparts.